BloomTech-Labs/conference-contacts-be/README.md

 🚫 adjust these scripts to match your project

 - Clone this repo
-- **yarn install** to install all required dependencies
+- **npm install** to install all required dependencies
-- **yarn server** to start the local server
+- **npm run server** to start the local server
-- **yarn test** to start server using testing environment
+- **npm run test** to start server using testing environment

-### Backend framework goes here
+### Backend Frameworks & Libraries

-🚫 Why did you choose this framework?

--    Point One
--    Point Two
--    Point Three
--    Point Four
+*GraphQL*
+- Declarative data fetching
+- Zero-config caching (speed)
+- Seamlessly handles local & remote data
+- Vibrant ecosystem and extensibility

+*Prisma*
+- Type-safe database access thanks to the custom and auto-generated Prisma client.
+- Simple and powerful API for working with relational data and transactions.
+- Visual data management with Prisma Admin.
+- Prisma unifies access to multiple databases at once (coming soon) and therefore drastically reduces complexity in cross-database workflows.
+- Realtime streaming & event system for your database ensuring you're getting updates for all important events happening in your database.
+- Automatic database migrations (optional) based on a declarative datamodel expressed using GraphQL's schema definition language (SDL).
+- Other database workflows such as data import, export & more.

 ## 2️⃣ Endpoints